vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-provider-homologation.md

 - **New Payment methods**: inform if this connector supports a payment method that is not yet available in the VTEX Admin.
 - **New Payment method purchase flow**: if a "New Payment method" is supported, inform whether it works with Redirect or Payment App.
 For more information, access  [Purchase Flows] (https://developers.vtex.com/vtex-rest-api/docs/payments-integration-purchase-flows).

-The SLA required for the payment team to carry out homologation is 30 days.
+The SLA required for the payment team to carry out the homologation is 30 days.
+This term will start only after the submission of the document **Master Partner Agreement for Financial Services (MPA)**.
+For homologation requests without using the MPA, the SLA term may be extended due to the need for additional analysis by the payment team.
 [block:callout]
 {
   "type": "danger",